This post may contain affiliate links, please see the privacy policy for details.

 - Bake the cookies in a preheated oven for 12 to 15 minutes, until very lightly golden brown.

-- Roll the cookies while they are still warm in the powdered sugar and set aside to cool.
-Once completely cool, roll in the powdered sugar again and let sit for 30 minutes before serving or storing in an airtight container for up to 1 week.
+- Once completely cool, roll in the powdered sugar again (optional) and let sit for 30 minutes before serving or storing in an airtight container for up to a week.

 Nutrition

-Authentic, traditional Limoncello wedding cookies with their wonderful powdered sugar coating just melt in the mouth.
+Authentic, traditional limoncello wedding cookies with their wonderful powdered sugar coating just melt in the mouth.
 They are perfect for any special occasion or gathering because everyone will love Italian wedding cookies.
 They’re easy to make and are sure to disappear fast when everyone tastes one and realizes how delicious they are.

 Other Recipes to Try